Cavaliere Alessandro Verri, engraving on a copper pointillé plate, drawing by G.B. Barefoot and engraved by L. Rados

 Alessandro Verri Cavalier, copper plate engraving with pointillé, drawing by G.B.
 Bosio and engraved by L. Radosa, taken from “Series of Lives and Portraits of Famous People of the Final Times”, published by Bettalli and Fanfani in Milan between 1815-18.
 With wide margins and passepartout.
 In excellent condition.

-Exceptional antique furniture and accessories can be a perfect idea for decorating our interiors.
-Currently, there is a growing number of enthusiasts of high-quality vintage products that possess a specific character and soul.
+Exceptional antique furniture and accessories can be an excellent idea for decorating our interiors.
+Currently, there is an increasing number of enthusiasts of high-quality vintage items that have a specific character and soul.
 This is a nod to history, creating, and designing classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

 Empire-style furniture and accessories date from the late 18th to early 19th century.
 Everything was influenced by Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo style and Louis XV.
-Next is Baroque, a term derived from the Portuguese “barocco” — meaning an irregularly developed pearl.
-These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
-Rarely used materials were selectively chosen to further emphasize the grandeur of these items.
+Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
+Interesting and noteworthy are all antique products in Rococo and Louis XV styles.
+Next is Baroque, whose name derives from the Portuguese “barocco”—meaning an irregularly developed pearl.
+These were highly decorative pieces meant to radiate glamour and play a significant role in luxury.
+Exceptional, selectively used materials were employed to further emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
+Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and solid, often using brown stains, moldings, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of cupboards or broadly defined chest furniture.
-During this period, mythology and antiquity were also of interest, so supports and legs often took animal forms.
+Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and bas-reliefs.
+These were quite distinctive products, but they also opened new possibilities, such as the construction of cabinets or broadly defined chest furniture.
+Here, too, mythology and ancient times inspired designs, with supports and legs taking animal forms.

 The most important aspect of stylish antique furniture is originality.
-And this ultimately matters to the buyer, as the market is flooded with many fakes.
-Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
-We also have appraisers, art experts, historians, and specialists from around the world at your disposal.
+And this ultimately matters to the buyer, as many fakes circulate on the market.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
+We also have access to art appraisers, historians, and experts from around the world.

 Attributes / Details